romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a key difference between GitHub-hosted and self-hosted runners in GitHub Actions?
+Q: What is a key difference between GitHub-hosted and self-hosted runners in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **GitHub-hosted runners provide a predefined environment, while self-hosted runners offer more control and customization options**